SravanthiMothukuri11/SravanthiMothukuri11/README.md

 - 👋 Hi, I’m @SravanthiMothukuri
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Cloud Computing Security
-- 🌱 I’m currently learning Power BI
 - 💞️ I’m looking to collaborate on Application Development
 - 📫 How to reach me
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Being Happy is a Decision ❤️

 <!---
 SravanthiMothukuri11/SravanthiMothukuri11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.